December, 2015

 In 2010, Mary Margaret (formerly of Skadden, Arps, Slate, Meagher & Flom LLP) was the victim of domestic violence- that nearly left her dead- at the hands of her abusive husband, who previously served in the role of deputy White House counsel.
 She was recently featured on the television news magazine program 20/20 and has chosen DV LEAP’s Strong Brew to be her first public speaking event.
 Mary Margaret will share her experiences from the abusive marriage and subsequent legal battles and will discuss how greater community awareness and legal accountability can help curb domestic violence by ensuring perpetrators are held responsible for their actions.

-Strong Brew event.
+We look forward to having Mary Margaret as our guest speaker at this year's Strong Brew event.
 This will be her first public speaking event since the attack.
 We applaud Mary Margaret's courage for bravely sharing her story to raise awareness about the realities of domestic violence and how many people can make a difference by playing a role in ending this epidemic.

 April, 2015